• Skip to primary navigation

 Vegan Apple Strudel

-Only three ingredients?
-Now if you think this dessert tastes flat and bland – you’re wrong!
-It’s perfectly sweet from the apples and a bit savory from the pastry dough.
-It’s probably my favorite dessert ever!
+Now if you think this dessert tastes bland because it uses only three ingredients- you're wrong!
+It's perfectly sweet from the apples and a bit savory from the pastry dough.
+It's probably my favorite dessert ever!

 Vegan Puff Pastry